Anandqwe/astroai/README.md

 ### 🚀 Core Features
 - �🌌 **Astronomy Picture of the Day (APOD)** - Daily stunning space imagery from NASA
-- 🔴 **Mars Rover Photos** - Latest images from Mars exploration missions
+- 🔴 **Mars Rover Photos** - Latest images with carousel view and full-screen modal
 - ☄️ **Asteroid Tracking** - Monitor near-Earth asteroids and their trajectories with progress tracking
 - 🤖 **AI Chat Assistant** - Ask Astro AI anything about space with smooth animations
 - 📊 **Interactive Dashboard** - NASA data with real-time filters and toggle controls
+- 🖼️ **Full-Screen Image Viewer** - Zoom, download, keyboard navigation for all images
+- 🎠 **Interactive Carousel** - Auto-play slideshow with thumbnail navigation
 - 📱 **Fully Responsive** - Beautiful UI on all devices with consistent styling

 ## 🛠️ Tech Stack